apache/cloudstack/ui/CONTRIBUTING.md

-# Contributing to Primate
+# Contributing to CloudStack UI

 ## Summary

-This document covers how to contribute to the Primate project.
-Primate uses Github PRs to manage code contributions.
+This document covers how to contribute to the UI project.
+It uses Github PRs to manage code contributions.
 These instructions assume you have a GitHub.com account, so if you don't have one you will have to create one.
-Your proposed code changes will be published to your own fork of the Primate project and you will submit a Pull Request for your changes to be added.
+Your proposed code changes will be published to your own fork of the project and you will submit a Pull Request for your changes to be added.

 Please refer to project [docs](docs) for reference on standard way of component configuration, development, usage, extension and testing.